Cedarburg Fire & Rescue

 10-Year Shared Services Agreement

 The Town and City approved a 10-year Fire & EMS shared services agreement taking effect January 1, 2024, and going through 2033.
-One focus of the agreement was the development of a staffing plan that would expand the Cedarburg Fire Department by adding full-time positions between 2023 – 2028, in addition to moving from all volunteers to a Paid-On-Call (POC) model in 2024.
-The proposed staffing level is accompanied by the transition from an Advanced EMT (AEMT) level agency to a paramedic level EMS agency.
+One focus of the agreement was the development of a staffing plan that will expand the Cedarburg Fire Department by adding full-time positions between 2023 – 2028, in addition to moving from all volunteers to a Paid-On-Call (POC) model in 2024.
+The staffing level aims to transition from an Advanced EMT (AEMT) level agency to a paramedic level EMS agency.
 This increase in the level of service can be measured by the availability of more medications, additional skills and greater knowledge.
-This transition will allow the Cedarburg Fire Department to better treat a variety of injuries and illnesses, resulting in improved outcomes of those requiring EMS services, all with reduced response times due to personnel ready to respond 24/7.
+This transition would allow the Cedarburg Fire Department to better treat a variety of injuries and illnesses, resulting in improved outcomes of those requiring EMS services, all with reduced response times due to personnel ready to respond 24/7.

 Cedarburg Fire Department 2022 Annual Report